MaestroOG/MaestroOG/readme.md

 - Front-End: Adept at leveraging React and Next.js to create visually appealing, highly performant user interfaces.
 I can deliver everything from simple components to complex SPAs that prioritize user experience.
 - Back-End: Express.js is my weapon of choice for crafting robust APIs and server-side logic, ensuring smooth data flow and seamless user interactions.
 - Prompt Engineering: This is my secret weapon!
-I understand the power of prompt engineering and utilize it to harness the potential of large language models like GPT-4 and Claude, unlocking innovative solutions and automating repetitive tasks.
+I understand the power of prompt engineering and utilize it to harness the potential of large language models, unlocking innovative solutions and automating repetitive tasks.

 ## Values